IoTThinks/EasySkyMesh/firmware/README.md

 * In normal start / reset: To wake up 30s to allow sending an advert.
 To power on OLED for a while.
 * When waken up from deepsleep: To sleep again in 5s.
 No OLED.
 No advert.

+Known issues:
+* Only send one advert at first boot or reset
+* OTA via WiFi is not working

 <img height="512" alt="image" src="https://github.com/user-attachments/assets/203c3459-5d14-4848-98d2-f75acdcfbf3e" />

 ## Companions